 The beauty of a Friendsgiving holiday is the chance to come together with people we care about and share a lovely and long lasting meal.
 After all, one of the best remedies for loneliness is contact.
 Human beings were not meant to thrive in isolation, and the holidays can become a great excuse to engage.
-Friendsgiving is a great way to meet people you may only vaguely know in the neighborhood- like those folks you give a nod to on the way to and from the mailbox, or see walking the dogs.
+Friendsgiving is a great way to get to know neighbors you don't know very well.

-For those concerned it may seem strange to give out an invitation after all these years -what better time!
-Many are probably just sitting around their televisions or iPads watching Netflix – and would be thrilled to receive an invitation to get out.
-With a spirit of “the more the merrier” those barriers become easier to breakdown.
+If you're concerned it may seem strange to invite someone after years of knowing them, know that there's no better time!
+Many people are also flying solo and would be thrilled to receive an invitation.
+With a spirit of “the more the merrier,” those barriers become easier to breakdown.

-Studies show that loneliness is one of the greatest health risks of our lives- and can be worse for our health than smoking, obesity or diabetes – potentially increase the chance of early death by 26%.
-Yikes!
 Let's bring the true spirit of friendship and gratitude of Thanksgiving or "Friendsgiving" into life as often as possible.
-Instead of facing a “too quiet” holiday season, fill your home with sounds, footsteps, laughter and clanking dishes as often as you can.
+Fill your home with sounds, footsteps, laughter and clanking dishes as often as you can.
 If you find you love the company, you may even decide to empty out that extra bedroom and find a housemate!

-Silvernest was designed for this very purpose: to help older adults who are living alone to explore home sharing and match with compatible housemates.
+Silvernest was designed to help those living alone to explore homesharing and match with compatible housemates.
 Not only does this help pay mounting bills with extra income, life can suddenly become lighter, easier and more fun.
 For some, it is a type of “Friendsgiving” every day.